 |Ideal for||>50 employees and/or call centers|

-Voice over Internet Protocol (IP), or VoIP, sends communication data through the Internet rather than through a traditional phone line.
-The biggest benefit of VoIP telephone systems for businesses is that they provide more features and usability at a fraction of the cost: rates on long distance and international calls in particular are much lower.
+Voice over Internet Protocol, or VoIP, sends communication data through the Internet rather than through a traditional phone line.
+The biggest benefit of VoIP telephone systems for businesses is that they provide more features and usability at a fraction of the cost: Rates on long distance and international calls, in particular, are much lower.
 They're also more expandable than traditional phone lines, since they're limited by digital bandwidth rather than by the number of physical lines.

 VoIP has further blurred the distinction between key systems and PBXs, since there are now business telephone systems that can perform the functions of both.
 Here we’ll look at three examples of business VoIP phone systems, starting simple and moving to the more advanced.

 The most basic business VoIP system is telephone software run on an office computer.
 This phone software, also known as a softphone, can receive and make phone calls to any phone number over the Internet.
 Remember, VoIP calls can be placed to any type of phone; they aren’t restricted to calling other VoIP phones.
 (If you’re new to VoIP, check out our beginner’s guide.)

 The business using the system pays its VoIP provider for a single telephone number.
 Any calls made to that number will be received by that softphone.
 Calls made from that account’s softphones will display the company’s own Caller ID information.
 Customers won’t know if they’re called from a softphone at the office, or a softphone running on a laptop on the road, as long as both are on the same account, a benefit to some.